Java-12-Aero/Javacat1-kOS-repo/Readme.md

 The Scripts are written in the Kerboscript language, which is described on [the documentation page](https://ksp-kos.github.io/KOS/)

+You can view a demonstration of some of the scripts [here](https://www.youtube.com/watch?v=q3TtLLXIeYY)

 ## Licensing:

 Code here is attributed under the MIT license, the text of which can be found in [License.md](https://github.com/Javacat1/Javacat1-kOS-repo/blob/master/License.md)